bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 ## Other

 Interests: OSINT, investigative journalism.
-Swimming, nstructor in water tourism (more than 100 alloys of all categories on mountain rivers).
+Swimming, instructor in water tourism (more than 100 alloys of all categories on mountain rivers).

 A millionaire publication on Habr, which has long become a classic for QA and is used to teach juniors: http://habrahabr.ru/post/193902/